situmtech/react-native-wayfinding/README.md

 </div>

+> [!IMPORTANT]
+> This guide refers to the old version of the Wayfinding module, which is **no longer maintained**.
+We strongly recommend adopting [MapView](https://developers.situm.com/sdk_documentation/react-native/typedoc/functions/mapview), the new visual component available at [@situm/react-native](https://github.com/situmtech/react-native).
+To stay up to date, checkout the [React Native SDK Changelog](https://situm.com/docs/react-native-sdk-changelog/) and visit the [migration guide](https://situm.com/docs/react-native-wayfinding-migration-guide/) to ease the transition to the new library.

 ## Introduction <a name="introduction"></a>

 Situm SDK is a set of utilities that allow any developer to build location based apps using Situm's indoor positioning system.